Anatomy of a callus

--Calluses are a sign that you've adapted your body to this stress (musical instrument, holding a pen, weight lifting) over time, and is actually a good thing!
+-Calluses are a sign that you've adapted your body to this stress (musical instrument, holding a pen, walking, weight lifting, etc) over time, and is actually a good thing!
 If one takes on a mechanical stress too quickly, a blister will ensue.
 In addition, a callus is an area of strength and fortification, and not something that needs to be removed or avoided.
 (I've seen people try to cut off their finger calluses-yuck!)

 "Callused skin is actually an area of strength in skin that has much better circulation than other areas and are a necessary part of the kinetic chain when it comes to movement.
 But wait!
 You thought that a callus was something that was unhealthy, right?
 When you get a little callus, because of repeated friction (like a corn on your toe or a tiny area of callus on the sole of your foot), this small patch of “health” becomes like a rock in a shoe (or a pea under a mattress if you’re a princess).
 Ideally, calluses should be developed widely — across the entire palmar surfaces of the hands and feet.
-We need strength in these tissues to really optimize the whole-body strength actions of both the upper and lower body".- Katy Bowman
+We need strength in these tissues to really optimize the whole-body strength actions of both the upper and lower body".-Katy Bowman

 - A friction blister (as opposed to sun or other type) is a splitting of those layers of epidermis, almost like a shearing, which occurs from a quick change in mechanical stress.
 Fluid (not blood) accumulates in between the layers.
-We know this from poorly fitted shoes, and for most string players, in pizzicato passages.
+We know this from poorly fitted shoes, and for most string players, in repeated sustained pizzicato passages.